-Method isn't having every tool.
-It's knowing which one to use, when, and why.
+Method is knowing which tool to use, when and why.

-Nex Performance starts where the client is, uses what the client has, and builds what's missing — with tools validated by scientific literature and applicable to any budget.
+Nex Performance starts from each client's context and works with tools validated by the scientific literature, applicable to any budget.

 The four principles